Getschonnik/.NET_Wiki_NavigationBreadcrumb/README.md

 Private bcn_startPosY As Integer = 10		' the first label (breadcrumb item) on the Y-axis (the same for all following items)

-Private bcn_delimiter As String = ">"		' breadcrumb delimiter/seperator
+Private bcn_delimiter As String = ">"		' breadcrumb delimiter/seperator as a char

 Private bcn_delimiterSpace As Integer = 1	' space between the directory-folder-name and the delimiter/seperator